-• The materials provide multiple opportunities throughout each lesson cycle for students to use both written and graphic modes of communication to develop and display an understanding of scientific concepts.
-For example, Topic 2, Force and Motion, contains readers for student engagement, as well as graphic organizers to assist students with understanding scientific concepts.
+The materials provide multiple opportunities throughout each lesson cycle for students to use both written and graphic modes of communication to develop and display an understanding of scientific concepts.
+For example, Topic 3, Energy, contains readers for student engagement, as well as graphic organizers to assist students with understanding scientific concepts.
 Written communication and graphic modes are evident in the provided student exit tickets.
+In the

-In the Evaluate section of Topic 2, Force and Motion, students complete an exit ticket by writing a sentence to describe the forces they observed in a video.
-Students then write short constructed responses to answer questions on the Evaluate Quiz.
+Evaluate section of Topic 3, Energy, students complete an exit ticket by drawing and labeling a diagram of a circuit.
+And students write short constructed responses to answer questions on the Evaluate Quiz.